2025–26 Duquesne Dukes men's basketball team

-The 2025–26 Duquesne Dukes men's basketball team represents Duquesne University during the 2025–26 NCAA Division I men's basketball season.
-The Dukes, led by second-year head coach Dru Joyce III, play their home games at the UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania as a member of the Atlantic 10 Conference (A-10).
+The 2025–26 Duquesne Dukes men's basketball team represented Duquesne University during the 2025–26 NCAA Division I men's basketball season.
+The Dukes, led by second-year head coach Dru Joyce III, played their home games at the UPMC Cooper Fieldhouse in Pittsburgh, Pennsylvania as a member of the Atlantic 10 Conference (A-10).

 Previous season

 The Dukes finished the 2024–25 season 13–19 overall and 8–10 in A-10 play, placing ninth in the conference in their first season under head coach Dru Joyce III.
 After an 0–6 start, Duquesne earned its first win of the Joyce era by defeating Old Dominion 67–54 at the Cayman Islands Classic (Nov.
 26), then beat Towson 65–47 in Akron (Dec.
 14) and UC Irvine 70–54 in Pittsburgh (Dec.
 21) during a midseason run that evened the record at 9–9.

 Duquesne’s season ended in the second round of the A-10 tournament, where they fell to St. Bonaventure 64–59 after leading by 13 in the second half.